netket/netket/docs/docs/hilbert.md

 ### Defining Custom constraints

-NetKet provides a custom class `CustomHilbert`, that makes it relatively simple to define your own constaint on homogeneous Hilbert spaces.
+NetKet provides a custom class `CustomHilbert`, that makes it relatively simple to define your own constraint on homogeneous Hilbert spaces.
 In this example we show how to use it to build a space that behaves like {ref}`Fock`, while enforcing even parity.

 ```python